allforclimate/concord/README.md

 - I have access to the vote channel
 - I get myself an Ethereum address (using [Torus Discord login](https://app.tor.us/) or any)
 - I declare my Ethereum address

+#### Submit a proposal

-- I submit a proposal (I need to show invoices, proofs, etc) asking for an amount labelled in MATIC
+- I submit a proposal asking for an amount labelled in MATIC
 - The other members vote (adding a `thumb up` emoji)
-- I get the money in cash
+- I get the money in cash (MATIC)

+#### Claim

+- I claim a task that I performed
+- The other members vote (adding a `thumb up` emoji)
+- I get the requested amount of tokens

+#### Tipping

+- As a member, I can tip another user in Discord
+- As a non-member, I first need to topup my account

-## Set up
+## Setup

+- Add the bot your Discord server
 - Deploy an instance of Concord.sol
-- Add the bot your Discord server
 - Call for contributions

 ## Contact